-The Top 5 Most Eye-Catching Motorcycles of 2019
+The Top 5 Most Eye-Catching Motorcycles of The Year

 New year, new ride?
-Whether you’re in the market for a new motorcycle, or just like checking out what’s new, here are the top 5 motorcycles of 2019 to catch our eye!
+Whether you’re in the market for a new motorcycle, or just like checking out what’s new, here are the top 5 motorcycles of the year.

 Honda Monkey – Retro-style minibikes have seen a resurgence lately, so it makes sense that Honda would bring out a new bike that has a vintage look.
 Check out those seats!
 This bike is based on Honda’s Grom sport bike and uses a 125-cc engine with a four-speed transmission.
 It weighs in at just 230 lbs, has compact, 12-inch wheels and looks like a blast to ride.